fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 • Personal experience

-• You may choose VBAC if you wish to experience natural childbirth after consulting your doctor to determine if you are suitable for VBAC.
+• You may choose VBAC if you want to experience natural childbirth after consulting your doctor to determine if you are suitable for VBAC.

-• The healthcare team will respect your personal preference because many women find the experience of vaginal birth meaningful and empowering.
+• The healthcare team will understand your personal preference because many women find the experience of vaginal birth meaningful and empowering.

-VBAC has a success rate between 72-75% for mothers attempting their first vaginal birth after a caesarean section.
+VBAC has a success rate between 72% and 75% for mothers attempting their first vaginal birth after a caesarean section.
 This rate increases to 85-90% if the mother has taken VBAC previously, making vaginal birth a good alternative childbirth method.

-However, it’s important for mothers to discuss your condition with the healthcare team to determine if VBAC is a viable option for you.
+However, it’s important for mothers to discuss their condition with the healthcare team to determine if VBAC is a viable option for them.

-While the final decision to attempt a VBAC is up to the mother and partner's choice, it's still important to consult with your healthcare provider.
+While the final say to attempt a VBAC is up to the mother and partner's choice, it's still important to consult your healthcare provider.
 They will consider your prior pregnancies and medical history to guide you in making an informed decision.

 Several considerations will help determine your suitability for VBAC, including: